The Alabaster Mosque

 Religious and Cultural Significance

-While serving as a religious sanctuary, the Alabaster Mosque also symbolizes Egypt’s assertion of autonomy during a time of Ottoman decline.
-The mosque’s grandeur, built atop a centuries-old citadel, signaled to the world that Egypt was stepping into modernity with pride and confidence.
+While serving its role as a religious sanctuary, the Alabaster Mosque also symbolizes Egypt’s assertion of autonomy during a time of Ottoman decline.
+The mosque’s grandeur, built atop a centuries-old citadel, signalled to the world that Egypt was stepping into modernity with pride and confidence.

 Visiting the Alabaster Mosque: What to Know Before You Go